Nier (video game): Gameplay

 The main character fighting a giant Shade.
-The boss health bar is at the bottom, a minimap can be seen at lower right, and the top right contains bars representing the protagonist's health and magic.
+The boss's health bar is at the bottom, a minimap can be seen at lower right, and the top right contains bars representing the protagonist's health and magic.

-Nier is an action role-playing game in which players take on the role of an unnamed protagonist; the protagonist is a middle-aged man in Nier Gestalt and a teenage boy in Nier Replicant, named by the player.
+Nier is an action role-playing game in which players take on the role of a player-named protagonist; the protagonist is a middle-aged man in Nier Gestalt and a teenage boy in Nier Replicant, named by the player.
 The player directly controls the main character through a third-person perspective to interact with people, objects, and enemies throughout the game.
 The player can turn the camera around the characters, which allows for a 360° view of the surroundings.
 The three-dimensional world is divided into areas separated by loading screens, and the player can move freely throughout these areas by walking, running, jumping, and climbing ladders.
-In some rooms and buildings, the camera swings to the side and the main character is restricted to moving as in a two-dimensional platforming environment, while during certain battles the camera pulls up to simulate a top-down shoot 'em up or other video game genres.
+In some rooms and buildings, the camera swings to the side, and the main character is restricted to moving as in a two-dimensional platforming environment, while during certain battles, the camera pulls up to simulate a top-down shoot 'em up or other video game genres.

 While traveling the player is frequently attacked by monsters, which include shadowy figures called Shades, large animals, and robots.
-Defeating these enemies gives the player experience points that can increase the main character's power, and money that can be used to purchase items.
+Defeating these enemies gives the player experience points that can increase the main character's power and money that can be used to purchase items.
 The player's weapons can be customized to have greater damage and abilities using materials that can be purchased, dropped from monsters, or scavenged around the world.
 Multiple varieties of each weapon type can be acquired.
 The player can also use magic spells, which require enough energy from a constantly regenerating amount to cast.
 These spells include projectiles and large shadowy fists, among others; new spells are acquired in the first half of the game by completing specific battles.
 In addition to the main plotline, Nier includes numerous sidequests, which give the player experience points and money, as well as fishing and farming segments.